Votes: 0Posted On: Oct 10, 2017 09:42:58

 The public key is now located in "/home/current_user/.ssh/id_rsa.pub" and the private key in "/home/current_user/.ssh/id_rsa".

-Copying the SSH key to remote host
+Copying the SSH key to the Remote host

 You know have to copy the SSH public key to the remote host.
 This can be achieved in multiple ways.